thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Form of Argument
 To argue is to say, “This is true, and here’s why.”
 An argument is a path of reasons leading to a conclusion.
 Its structure comes from common ground, clear definitions, a focused scope of inquiry, and shared assumptions.
-The presentation walks you step by step toward the best position from which to judge.
+The presentation walks you step by step toward the position from which to judge.

 ---